Annie Funk: Death

 Funk's work was interrupted by a telegram which read, "Come home at once.
 Mother very ill.
-Have purchased on two ships, Pater Shelly."
+Have purchased on two ships, Pastor Shelly."
 Though she was not told that her mother was close to death, Annie made her travel plans quickly.
 After a long journey to Liverpool, she learned that the ship that would take her to America would be delayed by a coal strike.
 Her booking was transferred to RMS Titanic.
 She bought her second class ticket for £13.

 Titanic left Southampton on April 10, 1912.
 When on the fourth day of the voyage the ship struck an iceberg, Funk lost her life after (an unconfirmed story holds) giving up her lifeboat seat to a mother and a child.
 Her body, if recovered, was never identified.

 A memorial at the Hereford Mennonite Church Cemetery, Pennsylvania recites:

 A documentary titled Remembering Annie Funk was scheduled to be screened in her home state, Pennsylvania, according to Mennonite Heritage Centre website.